diksipav/diksipav/public/content/cover-letter.md

 - Maybe will also contribute to [Tokio](https://tokio.rs/) or some other projects I discover.

 ## Why Rust & Systems Work
 While I’ve built a career in frontend and AI, my long-term aspiration has always been to design performant systems and solve challenging engineering problems.
 I’m looking for a role where I can apply my experience, continue learning, and grow within a Rust-focused team.
+I am also open to full-stack work.
+It is not that I don't like FE or tooling work—I enjoy programming in general and I am grateful for all the knowledge and skills I have picked up until now.
+I just want to spend time perfecting my skills in a slightly different area of programming.